Script Debugger 6 and ASObjC Explorer 4

 ASObjC Explorer lets you write your code, write separate testing code, step through your code, log what happened, and even add scripting terminology — all in one document window.
 When you have finished, you can use your document as a script or library, or export to your favorite format, including Mavericks-compatible applets with embedded script libraries.

-Here are some of the features that make ASObjC Explorer the ideal AppleScriptObjC editor:
+Here are some of the features that make ASObjC Explorer a great AppleScriptObjC editor:

 * ASObjC Explorer has powerful code-completion.
 You choose which frameworks are used for completion.
 Context is sensed where possible, so that completion lists are focused on what's relevant.
 Entries and a status bar provide extra information about terms, including argument and return types.
 Where there are clashes with reserved words, terms are automatically wrapped in pipes.
 If a term need to be preceded by current application's, it gets inserted for you.
 Where there are arguments, placeholders are inserted, and you can tab to move from placeholder to placeholder.
 You can choose to have method calls line-wrap at arguments, and put them in parentheses.
 And you can choose to have automatic completion after entering a configurable number of characters, or trigger it manually with the esc or F5 key.